Fines as punishment

 So, why does a discussion of fines matter?
 Well, let's consider a new decision by the Navy-Marine Corps Court of Criminal Appeals.

 In United States v.
 Parker, No. 201800066, 2019 CCA LEXIS 269 (N-MC.
 Ct.
 Crim.
 App.
 Jun.
 27, 2019) (unpub.), the trial counsel argued and got the military judge to impose a fine.
 The fine was the exact amount of Parker's pay while he was in pretrial confinement.
 The NMCCA decided that this was a way to deprive Parker of his pay while in confinement and effectively unlawful pretrial punishment.
+Here, the prosecutor suggested the fine was illegal.
+Essentially the prosecutor was trying to claw-back any pay the accused might receive while in confinement.

 To go back to Stebbins, and some of my own approaches.
 Can you get a pretrial agreement that disapproves forfeitures or a fine but commutes confinement?
 Here what you do is have an agreement that for each $50.00 paid to a victim in restitution will result in the suspension or disapproval of a day of confinement.
 Having been there and done something similar, think about it for your case and talk to your military defense lawyer about that as a potential resolution.